Interplay between Superconductivity and Altermagnetism in Disordered Materials and Heterostructures: Ginzburg–Landau Free Energy

 where here $\lambda$ is the phonon-mediated pairing interaction constant, $\nu_0$ the density of states per spin at the Fermi level, $T$ the temperature and $\Delta$ the superconducting order parameter.
 The second term in Eq.~\eqref{eq:free_energy}, including terms due to superconductivity and altermagnetism, reads \cite{TimNLSM}:

 The above expression corresponds to the Luttinger–Ward functional in terms of the quasiclassical Green's function $\check{g}$ \cite{virtanen2020quasiclassical}.
 In fact, it is the saddle point value of the effective action of the NLSM for an equilibrium superconductor\footnote{Technically, the connection to the free energy is obtained assuming that the time integration in the NLSM goes over the Matsubara imaginary track.}.
 It has a $4\times 4$ matrix structure in Nambu–spin space \cite{bergeret2005odd}, and satisfies the normalization condition $\check g^2=1$.
+The Pauli matrices spanning the Nambu and the spin subspaces are denoted by $\check{\tau}_i$ and $\hat{\sigma}_i$, respectively.

 The specific structure of the tensors in Eq.~\eqref{ActionAltermagnet} is determined purely by symmetry, in the same spirit as the construction of the nonlinear sigma model (NLSM) recently proposed in Refs.~\cite{TimNLSM,kokkeler2025universal}.